Ashland Global Debt

 As Ashland Global Holdings follows its natural business cycle, the capital allocation decisions will not magically go away.
 Ashland Global's decision-makers have to determine if most of the cash flows will be poured back into or reinvested in the business, reserved for other projects beyond operational needs, or paid back to stakeholders and investors.

-Ashland Global Holdings has 2.7 B in debt with debt to equity (D/E) ratio of 0.43, which is OK given its current industry classification.
+Ashland Global Holdings has 1.49 B in debt with debt to equity (D/E) ratio of 0.43, which is OK given its current industry classification.
 Ashland Global Holdings has a current ratio of 3.14, demonstrating that it is liquid and is capable to disburse its financial commitments when the payables are due.
-Note however, debt could still be an excellent tool for Ashland to invest in growth at high rates of return.
+Nevertheless, prudent borrowing could serve as an effective mechanism for Ashland to finance growth opportunities yielding strong returns.
 Ashland Global Total Assets Over Time

 Ashland Global Assets Financed by Debt